tdene/synth_opt_adders/README.md

 <img src="https://github.com/tdene/synth_opt_adders/blob/main/demo/adder_transforms.gif?raw=true" width="400"/>

-In general, prefix tree adders are currently generated from scratch.
-Either previously-named families of adders are used, or hybrid adders are created by combining / concatenating previously-named families of adders.
+In general, prefix tree adders are usually generated from scratch.
+That is, either previously-named families of adders are used, or hybrid adders are created by combining / concatenating previously-named families of adders.

-In addition, current taxonomies of adders, such as that of David Harris, cannot properly describe the entire space of all valid prefix tree adder structures.
-Below are images of two valid adders that would be classified as the same structure under the Harris taxonomy, despite significant differences.
+In addition, current taxonomies of adders cannot properly describe the entire space of all valid prefix tree adder structures.

+Despite the overall elegance and great usefulness of Harris's taxonomy, for example, the two adders below would be classified as the same structure in spite of significant differences.
 [2]

 <img src="https://github.com/tdene/synth_opt_adders/blob/main/demo/knowles1.png?raw=true" width="250"/>

 <img src="https://github.com/tdene/synth_opt_adders/blob/main/demo/knowles2.png?raw=true" width="250"/>

-What if there was a way to navigate the entire space of valid adder trees, incrementally, bit-targeted, using a minimal transform group?
+What if there was a way to navigate the entire space of valid adder trees, incrementally and bit-targeted, using a minimal and circular, transform group?

 This repository seeks to implement this using transforms between the following three states \[L, T, F\]: